Call for Applications

-To apply, please submit a c.v. and a one-paragraph statement describing your book project and your interest in the program.
-In your statement, please indicate your position and years of service at Miami and the current status of your project.
-In selecting participants, the Humanities Center steering committee will consider scholarly record, progress on the project, and career stage.
-Applications are due by the deadline to firstname.lastname@example.org.
-Please type “Book Proposal Workshop” in the subject heading of your message.
+Application is simple.
+Please submit a c.v. and a brief (one-paragraph) statement describing your book project and your interest in the program.
+Please also indicate your position and years of service at Miami and the current status of your project.
+In selecting participants, the Humanities Center Steering Committee will consider scholarly record, progress on the project, and career stage.
+All full-time faculty, including Visiting Assistant Professors, are invited to apply, though priority may be given to tenure-track faculty.
+Applications are due Monday, November 29, 2021.
+Please submit your application as a single PDF titled "[your surname] Book Proposal Application.pdf" to firstname.lastname@example.org.
+Please write “Book Proposal Workshop” in the subject heading of your message.